BLME, Bank Muamalat expand Islamic private banking in Malaysia

-Malaysia's Bank Muamalat [BUKHCM.UL] and Bank of London and The Middle East (BLME) BLME.DI will develop Islamic private banking services in the southeast Asian country to widen the banks' business lines.
+Sept 3 Malaysia's Bank Muamalat and Bank of London and The Middle East (BLME) will develop Islamic private banking services in the southeast Asian country to widen the banks' business lines.

 BLME, Britain's largest Islamic bank, is aiming to diversify its revenue streams with a focus on its corporate banking and wealth management divisions, while Bank Muamalat's has limited private banking products.